EngineerTheWay/portfolio/src/content/projects/portfolio.md

 > This project was forked from [guihubie’s Astro template](https://github.com/guihubie/free-astro-template).

-This desing took guihubie's template and expanded on it, integrating a few new sections and and design elements:
+My portfolio built on the forked template by integrating new sections and design elements:

 - Projects section with slugged case study pages, tech stack badges, and optional source links
 - Blog system updates with navigation and pagination improvements